sweeneyiiid/iwantaboat/README.md

 For controlling the boat, I am planning on doing the same thing, basically putting a screw on starboard and port side, and turning by going forward on one and either off or reverse on the other.

+# Changing Gears

+I am about to switch to using a custom pi hat for controlling motors, I am saving the work before that to the branch `pre_motor_hat`.